 First, you have every right to a safe and habitable rental home.
 If you see peeling paint, water leaks, or other defects, point them out and make a note on your lease that these items will be fixed before you move in.
 Get it in writing!

 The law in California protects you from the actions of selfish, money-hungry landlords.
-However, tenants cannot put their heads in the sand and hope everything is going to be OK.
+However, tenants cannot put their heads in the sand and hope everything will be OK.
 Speak up and speak out.

 When you make a deal with a new landlord, put it in writing.
 When you ask for repairs, do it in writing and keep a copy of your note or letter!
 If the landlord won’t cooperate, remind them – in writing – that you’ve been asking for his or her help for weeks and if they won’t help, you will have no choice but to call the local health and housing department.